eeucalyptus/eeDA_legacy/README.md

 ## Purpose

 There are a lot of open source circuit design and layout tools out there in the internet.
-The software that outshines all of them is [KiCad] (http://kicad-pcb.org/).
+The software that outshines all of them is [KiCad](http://kicad-pcb.org/).

 ## Goals